-The Board is currently comprised of 10 Directors, eight of whom are independent Directors.
+The Board is currently comprised of 11 Directors, nine of whom are independent Directors.
 Pursuant to NI 58-101, an independent Director is one who is free from any direct or indirect relationship which could, in the view of the Board, be reasonably expected to interfere with a Director's independent judgment.
-The Company has determined that Andy Harshaw (Chair), Mary Anne Bueschkens, James Gouin, Brian Pratt, Eric Rosenfeld, Gale Rubenstein, Andrew Schultz and David Sgro are independent under the Applicable Rules, and that Michael Garcia (Chief Executive Officer) and Michael McQuade are not independent thereunder.
+The Company has determined that Andy Harshaw (Chair), Mary Anne Bueschkens, James Gouin, Eric Rosenfeld, Gale Rubenstein, Andrew Schultz, David Sgro, Ave Lethbridge and Sanjay Nakra are independent under the Applicable Rules, and that Michael Garcia and Michael McQuade are not independent thereunder.
 Michael Garcia is not considered to be independent under the Applicable Rules because he is our Chief Executive Officer.
-Michael McQuade is not considered independent under the Applicable Rules because he acted as Chief Executive Officer of Algoma until his retirement from such position in June 2022.
-In addition, Ave G. Lethbridge and Sanjay Nakra are being nominated for election as Directors at the Meeting, and the Board has determined that both individuals are independent.
+Michael McQuade is not considered independent under the Applicable Rules because he acted as Chief Executive Officer of Algoma until his retirement from such position effective June 1, 2022.